kuangxu/rinse-me-gently/AI_With_Python_PartB/Part_B_Instructions.md

 2. Make sure you're in the `AI_With_Python_PartB` folder.
 3. Type the following command and press **Enter**:
     ```bash
-    python run_model.py --use-raw
+    python run_model.py --use-raw --prompts-file data/shakespeare_prompts.json
     ```

 *Explanation: The `--use-raw` flag tells the script to load the base DistilGPT-2 model without any fine-tuning.
+The `--prompts-file` flag specifies which test prompts to use.
 This is our "before" baseline - we'll compare this to the fine-tuned model later.*

 4. Watch the output!
 The script will:
     - Load the DistilGPT-2 model
-    - Run some default test prompts
+    - Run Shakespeare test prompts
     - Display the model's responses

 **What to observe:** Notice how the model responds.
 It generates text, but it may not be particularly relevant or coherent for specific topics.
 This is expected - the model hasn't been trained on our custom data yet!